How we can Help if you are part of a Union

 If your issue relates to a work-place injury, your union may not be legally obligated to help you although typically the union will assist with these types of claims.
 You may wish to retain a lawyer outside of the union to make an application with WorkSafeBC or an appeal to the Workers’ Compensation Appeal Tribunal (“WCAT”).
 The benefit again is that the outside lawyer represents only your interests, however you would then be paying out-of-pocket for that representation.

-Please contact our office at 604.853.0774 to speak with our intake team today.
-More information about initial consultations can be found at the link here: Litigation Initial Consults: Frequently Asked Questions.
+Please contact our office at 778.666.3232 to speak with our intake team.
+Additional information regarding initial consultations can be found here: Litigation Initial Consults: Frequently Asked Questions.